tone-row/tonami-docs/docs/api/createTokens.md

 # createTokens

-_Tokens_ refers to CSS Variables or CSS Custom Properties. `createTokens` let's you declare custom properties and provides you with the tools to implement and reference them around your website or app.
-The primary goal is to make theme-ing easier.
+_Tokens_ refers to CSS Variables or CSS Custom Properties. `createTokens` centralizes how you declare, access, and update custom properties in your website or app.
+The goal is to make themeing easier.

 ## Basic Usage